Contents

 Select Brother

 Select the printer driver, which should already be automatically selected.
-It’s the CUPS version.
+It’s

 Name the printer.